-The success of the Company's business acquisition activities, including with respect to the Acquisition, will be determined by numerous factors, including the ability of the Company to identify suitable acquisition targets, competition for acquisition opportunities, purchase price, ability to obtain adequate financing on reasonable terms, financial performance of the businesses after acquisition, and the ability of the Company to effectively integrate and operate the acquired businesses.
-Acquired businesses may not meet financial or operational expectations due to unexpected costs associated with the acquisition, as well as the general investment risks inherent in any real estate investment or business acquisition, including the existence of unexpected or undisclosed liabilities and the risk that the Company's recourse against third parties may not be adequate to mitigate such liabilities entirely.
+The success of the Company's business acquisition, disposition and development activities will be determined by numerous factors, including the ability of the Company to identify suitable acquisition or development targets, competition for transactional opportunities, purchase and sale price, ability to obtain adequate financing on reasonable terms, financial performance of acquired businesses and the ability of the Company to effectively integrate and operate acquired businesses.
+Acquisitions, sales and development agreements entered into with third parties may be subject to unknown, unexpected or undisclosed liabilities which may have a material adverse impact on the Company's operations and financial results.
+Representations and warranties given by such third parties to the Company may not adequately protect against these liabilities and any recourse against third parties may be limited by the financial capacity of such third parties.
+Further, the acquired businesses may not meet financial or operational expectations of performance due to a number of factors, including unexpected costs associated with the acquisition or development of an acquired property, as well as the general investment risks inherent in operational business.
+In addition, the letters of intent and purchase or sale agreements entered into with third parties with respect to such acquisitions or sales, as applicable, are generally subject to certain closing conditions, and in some cases, the granting of regulatory approvals.
+Such acquisitions or sales may not be completed due to the failure to satisfy closing conditions or the failure to receive required regulatory approvals and certain funds paid by the Company may not be recoverable.
 Moreover, new acquisitions may require significant attention from management of the Company or capital expenditures that would otherwise be allocated to existing businesses.
-Any failure by the Company to identify suitable candidates for acquisition or operate the acquired businesses effectively may have a material adverse impact on the business, operating results and financial condition of the Company.
-The ability of the Company to maintain and enhance its properties in a suitable condition to meet regulatory standards, operate efficiently and remain competitive in its markets requires it to commit a portion of cash to its facilities and equipment.
-Significant future capital requirements may have a material adverse impact on the business, operating results and financial condition of the Company.
+Any failure by the Company to identify suitable targets for acquisition or disposition, or to operate the acquired businesses effectively, may have a material adverse impact on the business, operating results and financial condition of the Company.